 Not everyone is a good candidate for immunotherapy.
 Some cancers are more immunogenic, meaning they respond better to immunotherapy.
 Triple negative breast cancer responds well to immunotherapy and we especially recommend it for Stage IV patients.
 Patients with Lynch syndrome or Microsatellite Instability (MSI) are also good candidates for immunotherapy.
 Immunotherapy is very promising for the patients it works well for, but a very small amount of people are good candidates.

-Immunotherapy can also be effective as an adjuvant, or add-on, therapy, along with chemotherapy, radiation or other DNA-damaging drugs.
+Immunotherapy can also be effective as an adjuvant, or add-on, therapy, along with chemotherapyTreatment with drugs to destroy or slow down the growth of cancer cells.
+Often referred to as systematic treatment, because it acts throughout the body, as opposed to localized treatments, like surgery or radiation., radiation or other DNA-damaging drugs.
 This combination of therapies works by allowing our immune systems to better locate tumors.
 We describe a tumor as “cold” if it doesn’t respond to the immune system.
 Chemotherapy and radiation are used to make the tumor “hot” so that the immune system responds and immunotherapy treatments work better.

 While there are several FDA-approved immunotherapy cancer drugs on the market now, unfortunately none are approved for treating breast cancer.
-Because of this, starting an immunotherapy treatment plan is an individualized process that is often dependent on insurance coverage, other treatment options available to you, and your cancer’s unique biomarkers.
+Because of this, starting an immunotherapy treatment plan is an individualized process that is often dependent on insurance coverage, other treatment options available to you, and your cancer’s unique biomarkersA distinct biochemical, genetic, or molecular characteristic or substance that is an indicator of a particular biological condition or process..

 Immunotherapy research is incredibly prolific right now and for those who are truly dedicated to pursuing cutting-edge treatment, I wholeheartedly recommend looking into one of the many clinical trials available.